simul/simul.github.io/ref/simul/clouds/cloudrenderer.md

 | void | [SetMaxSlices](#SetMaxSlices)(int viewport_id, int maxs) |
 | void | [SetNoiseTextureProperties](#SetNoiseTextureProperties)(int size, int freq, int octaves, float persistence) |
 | void | [SetPointLight](#SetPointLight)(int id, vec3 pos, float min_radius, float max_radius, vec3 irradiance) |

+There should exist a "trueSKY space", where the origin(0,0,0 Cartesian) is at global mean sea level, and an arbitrary point on the Earth's surface.
+The Z axis points up, the X and Y axes are arbitrary (for reasons described below).
+To avoid singularities, this point, and the orientation of its axes should be represented by a double-precision quaternion, which represents the rotation from (say) latitude and longitude zero with X pointing East and Y pointing North.

+The Volume Window is a deformed cuboid, its upper and lower surfaces matching the Earth's curvature.
+On the GPU, it is a 3D texture.

+This trueSKY space moves in steps equivalent to one horizontal texel.
+The function CloudRenderer::MoveCloudWindow(x,y) does this.
+This should be done when the chosen viewpoint (this is up to you) moves more than a texel in any horizontal direction.
+This way, we need only update the edges as the window moves.

 Functions